BrightLocal/C-Sharp-Api-Wrapper/README.md

     BrightLocalSuccess newClient = clientService.Create(myClient);
 ```

 The returned BrightLocalSuccess entity above will have a client-id.
 You will want to persist this for later.
-When you create a location you will be able to assign it
-to a client id (or not).
+When you create a location you will be able to optionally assign it to a client ID.

-### Updating a client
+### Update Client

 ```csharp
 	var myClient = new UpdateClientOptions();